 "Guru" means master, "yoga" means having knowledge or understanding of one's own authentic state, the essential condition in which there is nothing to change or modify.
 This is the state of the Guru.
 Guruyoga is, therefore, the main element in Dzogchen practice.

 Three Series of the Dzogchen Teaching: Semde, Longde and Mennagde

+Manjushrimitra received the transmission of all Dzogchen teachings from Garab Dorje and subdivided them into three series: Semde, Longde and Mennagde.
+The three series are three ways of presenting the teaching, each with its corresponding methods of practice; the aim of all three, however, is to lead to final realization.
 In Semde, the "mind series," the practitioner is introduced to the nature of mind in order to have a concrete experience of it.
 Longde means the "series of space."
 In this instance space refers to the primordial dimension of emptiness which serves as a base for manifesting the clarity of the practitioner.
 Mennagde, the essential series of "secret instructions" or Upadesha, comprises special teachings and methods based on the experiences of masters, with the aim of helping the practitioner progress up to complete realization.

 The Longsal cycle of teachings was received by Chögyal Namkhai Norbu through dreams of clarity.
-Eight volumes of these teachings, comprising the essence of the three series of Dzogchen in their fundamental aspects related to the view, meditation, and behavior, have been published so far.
+Eight volumes of these teachings, comprising the essence of the three series of Dzogchen in their fundamental aspects related to the view, meditation, and behavior, have been published.
 The complete title of this cycle is Longchen Osal Khandroi Nyingthig or The Luminous Clarity of the Universe, Heart Essence of the Dakinis (female manifestations of primordial energy).